hyejung0/body_composition_serial/SAP_V4.md

 <figure>
 <img src="SAP_V4_files/figure-gfm/fig-missing_prop-1.png"
-alt="Proportion of missing for each body composition used for analysis.
+alt="Figure XX.
+Proportion of missing for each body composition used for analysis.
 Note that the body compositions that are generated by summing volume of each cross-section are not included in this plot." />
-<figcaption aria-hidden="true">Proportion of missing for each body
+<figcaption aria-hidden="true">Figure XX.
+Proportion of missing for each
-composition used for analysis.
+body composition used for analysis.
 Note that the body compositions that are generated by summing volume of each cross-section are not included in this plot.</figcaption>
 </figure>

 <div style="border: 1px solid #ddd; padding: 0px; overflow-y: scroll; height:400px; ">